If you want to help a person who’s been sexually harmed the best thing you can do is be someone they can trust and not make any judgements.

 - Organise contact with friends and family, but only if that’s what they want.

-You can find more information about the police process on our Get help for yourself page or call us.
+You can find more information about the police process on our Get help for yourself page, or you can contact us.

 Support for a child or a young person?